-We offer two different TPD definitions:
+We offer three different TPD definitions:

 - Own occupation* – the insured needs to satisfy us that they’re unlikely to engage in their own occupation ever again